-majority of decisions on extensions of residence permits concerned Syrians (9,826 decisions, of which 9,504 were granted, or 99% of those tried on the merits), Afghans (6,445 cases, of which 5,935were granted, or 95% of those tried on the merits), Iraqis (1,704 decisions, of which 1,607 were granted, or 98% of those tried on the merits), Eritreans (2,723 decisions, of which 2,638 were granted, or 100% of those tried on the merits) and), and Iran (1,158 decisions, of which 1,137 were granted, or 100% of those tried on the merits .
-The average processing time for applications to extend residence permits based on protection status was 193 days in 2021.348
+The vast majority of beneficiaries of international protection applying for a renewal of their temporary residence permits have had it granted.
+In 2022, the Migration Agency received 28,312 applications and took decisions in 29,910 cases.
+The acceptance rate in cases tried on the merits was 97%.
+The vast majority of decisions on extensions of residence permits concerned Syrians (15,309 decisions, of which 14,901 were granted, or 99% of those tried on the merits), Afghans (5,056 cases, of which 4,493 were granted, or 92% of those tried on the merits), Eritreans (1,748 decisions, of which 1,613 were granted, or 99% of those tried on the merits), Stateless persons (1,544 decisions, of which 1,424 were granted, or 96% of those tried on the merits), and Iraqis (1,421 decisions, of which 1,339 were granted, or 97% of those tried on the merits).
+The average processing time for applications to extend residence permits based on protection status was 201 days in 2022.
+There is no public information available as to the grounds for rejections mentioned above.